devMatheus-Cunha/boilerplate-next/README.md

    yarn dev
    ```

-Now, you have a powerful foundation for your Next.js project.
+Now you have a solid foundation for your Next.js project.
 Customize it to suit your specific needs and start building amazing web applications!
-Feel free to reach out for any questions or improvements.
+Feel free to reach out for any questions or suggestions.
 Happy coding!